 Click on the MRP sub-page.
 Set the MSRP Mode to Enable.
 Ensure that all other options are disabled.
 Also, set MSRP Max Fan In Ports to 26.
 Then, click Apply in the bottom-right corner.
 There will be an EAV advisory note which pops up after you hit Apply, which you can ignore.

 While still on the MRP sub-page click on the Advanced > MRP Port Settings.
 In the purple header row at the top of the list click the checkbox to select all ports and then select Enable for MVRP Mode and MSRP Mode and enter values of 20 for the Join Time, 120 for the Leave Timer, and 2500 for the Leave All Timer.
 Then, click Apply in the bottom-right corner.

 Click on the VLAN sub-page.
 Under the Advanced settings choose Voice VLAN Configuration.
 Enable the Voice VLAN Global Admin Mode at the top of the page.
 Then, click Apply in the bottom-right corner.

 While still on the VLAN sub-page, under the Advanced settings choose VLAN Membership.
 In the VLAN ID dropdown choose VLAN ID 2, in the Group Operation dropdown choose Tag All.
-Then, click Apply in the bottom-right corner.
+Click the T for ports 25 and 26 to untag these.
+Finally, click Apply in the bottom-right corner.

-Click on the LAG sub-page.
-In the purple header row at the top of the LAG Configuration list select the check box to select all ports and select Disable for Admin Mode, STP Mode, and Link Trap.
+Click on the Switching > LAG sub-page.
+In the purple header row at the top of the LAG Configuration list select the check box to select all ports, uncheck ch25 and ch26, and select Disable for Admin Mode, STP Mode, and Link Trap.
 Then, click Apply in the bottom-right corner.